 Visa Application Fee

-As of January 1 2018, the visa application fees for student visa applicants (in Australian Dollars) for Subclass 500 is as follows:
+As of January 1 2018, fees for student visa applicants (in Australian Dollars) for Subclass 500 are:

 |Additional applicant charge 18 and over||$420|